Free to Garden Act

 That means many gardens exist in a gray area - vulnerable to shutdown despite providing clear public benefit.

-The Free to Garden Act fixes that.
+The Free to Garden Act fixes this.

 ---